JOAN MULLER: Why it’s better to rent than buy a home now — despite rate cuts

 That may well be so.
 And owning your own home — instead of paying off someone else’s bond — has emotional and other benefits too.

 But the flipside is that renting incurs far lower monthly running costs.
-In my personal rent-versus-buy experience, the bar comes down in favour of renting.
+In my rent-vs-buy experience, the bar comes down in favour of renting.

 Together, it means I’d be laying out R37,164 per month for the pleasure of ownership, in bond repayments and running costs.